Free ROI Calculator to Measure Comms Impact

 What is an internal communication campaign?

-Internal communications campaigns involve a series of organized, ongoing messages aimed at informing and engaging employees about company initiatives, changes, or goals.
+There are many examples of internal comms campaign ideas.
+For instance, an Internal communication campaign might involve a series of organized, ongoing messages aimed at informing and engaging employees about company initiatives, changes, or goals.

 What is an example of a communication campaign?

-Launching a new employee benefits program will commonly involve a campaign that might incorporate videos, emails, town halls, and intranet articles explaining details and benefits.
+A good internal communication campaign example might involve launching a new employee benefits program.
+It will commonly involve a campaign that might incorporate videos, emails, town halls, and intranet articles explaining details and benefits.

 How do you plan a communication campaign?